NachiketBa/Generative-AI-for-RL/README.md

 ## Background

-The Mars Lander problem asks an agent to control a lander's rotation and thrust to reach a flat landing zone under Martian gravity (3.711 m/s²).
-The RL agent is a neural network, and its weights form a ~1200-dimensional parameter vector.
-Rather than modeling the lander physics directly, this project models **the distribution of trained policy weights** — wind vs. no-wind — and generates new ones.
+The Mars Lander problem involves learning a control policy that adjusts a lander’s rotation and thrust to achieve a safe touchdown within a designated flat landing zone under Martian gravity (3.711 m/s²).
+In this setting, the reinforcement learning (RL) agent is represented by a neural network whose weights define a high-dimensional (1200-dimensional) parameter space including time, state variables, control inputs, and environmental disturbances such as wind.
+Rather than explicitly modeling the underlying lander dynamics which are both partially unknown and affected by noise, this work adopts a data-driven approach that focuses on learning the distribution of observed trajectories, enabling the generation of new samples that are statistically consistent with the original data.

 - **Dataset A**: 25 policy parameter vectors from agents trained with wind
 - **Dataset B**: 1000 policy parameter vectors from agents trained without wind